 How to Become a NALFO Officer

 To be considered for the position of NALFO treasurer, please send a letter with the below information to firstname.lastname@example.org.
-A three-member selection committee of NALFO members will review the submissions and choose someone to recommend as part of the slate of officers at the virtual NALFO Business Meeting in late July.
+A three-member selection committee of NALFO members will review the submissions and choose someone to recommend as part of the slate of officers at the NALFO Business Meeting in Denver, Colo. on Tuesday, August 2.
 The slate of officers will then be voted on by NALFO members present at the business meeting.
-Please submit your letter of interest by Monday, July 19.
+Please submit your letter of interest by Thursday, July14.

 - Please summarize your experience with your current office and any relevant past experience.